HIS 498: Film and History: India's Partition

 TAMAS (Darkness) A television mini-series directed by Govind Nihalani based on a novel by Bhishma Sahni.
 One of the outstanding, and earliest, representations of the traumas of partition on the screen, this was produced for Doordarshan, the state television channel in India.
 Unfortunately, I have not been able to locate any subtitled versions of this mini series, so the dialogs will not make sense without some knowledge of Hindi, Urdu, Hindustani.

-IN ENGLISH An Interview with Bhishma Sahni (IGNOU series on Partition Through the Eyes of Indian Authors)
+An Interview with Bhishma Sahni (IGNOU series on Partition Through the Eyes of Indian Authors).
+Questions in English, author responds in Hindi

 Useful Research Links